natalieholz/hugo-academic-natalie/content/publication/paradox/index.md

 ---
-title: "The variably intense vocalizations of affect and emotion (VIVAE) corpus prompts new perspective on nonspeech perception"
+title: "The paradoxical role of emotional intensity in the perception of vocal affect"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here